Rain in the Park: a minute movie

 I wrote this poem, recalling my experience.

-Rain in St. james’s Park: a poem
+Rain in St. James’s Park

 “Natural floating leafy rafts